Mnun21/Backend-Capstone-WeLoveMovies/README.md

 * Write database queries to complete CRUD routes in an Express server.
 * Return joined and nested data with Knex.
 * Write database migrations using Knex's migration tools.
-* Deploy back end server to a cloud service.

 ## Installation